tfresource/tfresource-website/topics/Travel_surveys.md

 Generic Survey Process
 ======================

 Backstrom and Hursh-Cesar (1981)[^1] divided the generic survey implementation process into the 20 steps.
 These 20 steps can be classified into five general stages: (1) survey planning, (2) survey design, (3) field implementation, (4) data preparation, and (5) data analysis.
-The follow figure breaks down each of the general stages into the collective 20 steps.

 Survey Planning
 ---------------